prmeyn/CrossCloudLoadBalancing/Readme.md

 dotnet add .\src\MyAwesomeProject.Web\MyAwesomeProject.Web.csproj reference .\src\MyAwesomeProject.Code\MyAwesomeProject.Code.csproj
 ```

-> Recommendation: When creating new projects along side the default UmbracoProject, we recommend that they are added to the src folder in the git repository.
+> Recommendation: When creating new projects along side the default CrossCloudLoadBalancing.Web, we recommend that they are added to the src folder in the git repository.

 # Documentation